gkapfham/dotfiles/README.md

 - `.compton.conf`: configuration for the `compton` compositor used with `i3`
 - `.gitconfig`: configuration file for Git, including customized aliases
 - `.gitignore_global`: configuration of the files to exclude from Git repositories
-- `.gtkrc-2.0`: legacy configuration of GTK 2.0 to support `gvim` on Ubuntu
+- `.gtkrc-2.0`: legacy configuration of GTK 2.0 to support legacy programs on Arch Linux
 - `.gvimrc`: legacy configuration of `gvim` text editor
 - `.inputrc`: configuration of all input-enabled tools with vi-like mappings
 - `.latexmkrc`: configuration for the `latexmk` wrapper for LaTeX compilers